polinatukallo/SandpileModel/README.md

 ![Example of concluding state of sandpile with input (0 0 100000) (x_coord  y_coord  count_of_grains)](https://raw.githubusercontent.com/polinatukallo/SandpileModel/refs/heads/main/example_of_states/concluding_state2.bmp)

 Example of concluding state of sandpile with input (0 0 100000) (x_coord  y_coord  count_of_grains)
+Other examples you can see in folder "example_of_states"!

 ## Implementation